 Trump is 'not joking' about third term, though Constitution says he can't serve

+When pressed on it later, Trump said: "I don't want to talk about a third term now because no matter how you look at it, we have a long time to go.
+We have almost four years to go.
+And that's a long time."

-President Trump said "there are methods" that would allow him to serve a third term in office — despite the two-term limit mandated by the Constitution.
+Trump told NBC News that "there are methods" that would allow him to serve a third term in office.

 The call with NBC News' Kirsten Welker Sunday was the second in two days.
 In the first, Trump spoke about the impact of tariffs and U.S. policy toward Iran.
 While portions of the transcript have been released, the audio from the interview has not been shared.